+44 (0)1865 611660 firstname.lastname@example.org University of Oxford, 2 South Parks Road, Oxford OX1 3TG

 Elizabeth Fentress is a visiting professor at UCL who has directed major projects in Italy and North Africa.
 She is responsible for two important digital projects; the Fasti Online, and the North African Heritage Archives Network (NAHAN).

-Abdulameer Al-Hamdani was a member of the EAMENA project until appointment in 2018 as Minister for Culture, Tourism and Antiquities in Iraq.
-Honorary Fellow at Durham University-Department of Archaeology.
-Anthropological Archaeologist specialised in Near Eastern and Mesopotamia.
-Areas of interest include landscape Archaeology, Ethnoarchaeology, and Ethnography.
-From research work, has contributed 14,000 records of Iraqi archaeological sites to the EAMENA database.
+Abdulameer Al-Hamdani† was a member of the EAMENA project until appointment in 2018 as Minister for Culture, Tourism and Antiquities in Iraq.
+An Honorary Fellow at Durham University-Department of Archaeology.
+He was an Anthropological Archaeologist who specialised in Near Eastern and Mesopotamia.
+Areas of interest included landscape Archaeology, Ethnoarchaeology, and Ethnography.
+From research work, he contributed 14,000 records of Iraqi archaeological sites to the EAMENA database.

 Kevin MacDonald holds a PhD from Cambridge (1994) and is Professor of African Archaeology at the UCL Institute of Archaeology and Programme Chair of UCL African Studies.
 He has directed fieldwork in Mali and Mauritania for more than 25 years, covering a wide range of subjects ranging from early agriculture, state formation and urban origins, to interdisciplinary work on historical archaeology and oral traditions.
 Since 2012 he has been involved with preserving and recording Mali’s archaeological heritage in a time of conflict.